voldmar/cljs-yandex-asr/README.md

 ## Usage

-cljs-yandex-asr uses [`cljs-audiocapture`][cljs-audiocapture] to get stream from user’s microphone and send every frame to web socket.
+cljs-yandex-asr intented to use with [`cljs-audiocapture`][cljs-audiocapture] to get stream from user’s microphone and send every frame to web socket.
+But feel free to experiment with other sources using this procotol.

-cljs-yandex-aser namespace has one public funtion `recognize`.
-It returns bidirectional channel you can put PCM frames to and read recognized text from.
+`cljs-yandex-asr.core` namespace has one public funtion `recognize`.
+It returns returns map with `:>audio` channel to put PCM frames to and `:<results` channel to read responses from.

-Response is a vector `[text utterance?]` where text is recogized text and `utterance?` is set to `true` if text is recognized finally, overwise concider `text` as partial recognition that can be changed until `utterance?` is `true`.
+Each message taken from `<results` is hashmap either with keys `:text` and `:utterance?` or `:error` if error is occured. `utterance?` is set to `true` if text is recognized finally, overwise concider `text` as partial recognition that can be changed until `utterance?` is `true`.

 Also there is macro `load-key` to add API key to your code (as you cannot